Enhō Yūya: Promotion to Jūryō & Makuuchi

+Injuries & demotion

 Enhō pulled out of the May 2023 tournament from Day 10 as he was diagnosed, after a checkup at a Tokyo hospital on 23 May, with a herniated disc in his neck, which will require approximately three months of treatment.
 This was his first career withdrawal through injury, as his two previous tournaments missed were due to COVID-19 protocols.
 On the first day of the July tournament, he announced his intention to make himself kyūjō for the tournament in order to heal this same injury.
 Later, the diagnosis of his injury changed and he was diagnosed as suffering from a spinal cord injury.
 Enhō resumed his training in August after being hospitalized for two weeks, a period during which he mentioned he couldn't get up or wash himself.
 For the September tournament of the same year, he however announced shortly after the release of the rankings his decision to sit out this tournament too.
 Faced with concerns about his condition following his injury, he nevertheless mentioned his intention to return to the ring, albeit on condition that he was fully fit.

 Enhō mentioned his intention to return to competition for the March tournament, preparing his comeback by returning to Yūya as the given name in his shikona, which he had last used in 2017.
 Later in the month, however, it was announced that Enhō would not be able to return to competition on the advice of his doctor, having to sit out his fifth consecutive tournament.
 At the end of March 2024 it was confirmed that Enhō, and all the wrestlers and coaches from Miyagino stable, would be transferred to Isegahama stable for an indefinite period of time following the abuse case and the retirement of then-Miyagino's top ranker, Hokuseihō.

 Enhō withdrew again before the May 2024 competition, marking his sixth straight absence from a full tournament.
 In June 2024 he made an appearance at the Ryōgoku Kokugikan, performing the yumitori-shiki (bow-twirling ceremony) for the retirement of Ishiura.
-He officially returned to competition at the July 2024 tournament, ranked in the lowest jonokuchi division, and finished the tournament with a 6-1 record.